wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`own_5_2024`.
 :::

-This means that reads might contain an exon-exon junction and should be split along the reference.
+This means that reads might contain an exon-exon junction, which means they should be split along the reference.
 Most aligners will not consider this a valid option.
-Special splice-aware aligners have been developed for this reason, that are able to map normal reads that map contiguously to the reference sequence as well as reads that are split across splice sites ({numref}`spliced_alignment`).
-They also take into account known intron-exon boundaries to determine the point within a read where it has to be split and whether the split alignment is correct.
+Special splice aware aligners have been developed for this reason, that are able to map normal reads that map contiguously to the reference sequence as well as reads that are split across splice sites ({numref}`spliced_alignment`).
+They also take into account known intron exon boundaries to determine the point within a read where it has to be split and whether the split alignment is correct.

 ---

-##### Transcript quantification
+#### Transcript quantification

 After sequencing and mapping, the next step is to quantify the abundance of transcripts, i.e., the expression levels.
 Reads assigned to each feature